 REVIEW BY AGENCY COUNSEL

-The agency certifies that the proposed rules have been reviewed by legal counsel and found to be within the state agency’s authority to adopt.
+The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency’s legal authority to adopt.

 Texas Department of Licensing and Regulation